-Isolation is not good practice

-There are at least two models for the management of violent and disruptive prisoners.
+- Isolation or solitary confinement is not good practice There are two models which are generally used for the management of prisoners in maximum security conditions.
 The first is by placing them in isolated conditions, either on their own or with one or two other prisoners.
 Under this arrangement prisoners spend all day and night in their living accommodation.
 In the most extreme of these conditions prisoners have no access to any activity or external stimulation and have nothing at all to do.
 They may be allowed an hour of solitary recreation in an empty outdoor exercise cage.
 They are strip searched and shackled every time they leave their cell.
-In some jurisdictions prisoners can spend years in this kind of regime.
-This method of dealing with prisoners, however dangerous, is not good practice and often arises from an absence of proper management techniques.

-Separation in small units

-A much more positive model is that of housing problem prisoners in small units of up to ten prisoners, based on the premise that it is possible to provide a positive regime for disruptive prisoners by confining them to "group isolation" rather than individual segregation.
+In some jurisdictions prisoners is not good practice and often arises from an absence of proper management techniques. - Separation in small units A much more positive model is that of housing this type of prisoner in small units of up to ten prisoners, based on the premise that it is possible to provide a positive regime for maximum security prisoners by confining them to in small groups away from the general prison population rather than in individual segregation.
 The principle on which these units operate is that it should be possible for a professionally trained staff to develop a positive and active regime for even the most dangerous prisoners.
 The intention is that, within a secure perimeter, prisoners should be able to move relatively freely within the units and to have a normal prison routine.
 In such an environment prisoners will only be placed in isolation when all else fails and then only for a short period of time.